dglai/tabular-chat-predictor/refactor_plan/stage1-materialize_task_tables.md

 1.  **Generate Labeled Training Candidates**: The `query_spec.label_spec` is executed first.
 This Python code defines the prediction target and returns a DataFrame containing `__id`, `__timestamp`, and the ground-truth `__label` for every potential training instance.
 This may be a very large set.
 2.  **Sample, Select Features, and Materialize**: Based on the determined sampling strategy (`creation_based`, `activity_based`, or `static`), the system processes the labeled candidates.
 In a single logical step (likely a unified SQL query), it performs two actions:
     *   It samples the candidates according to the `sampling_rate`.
-    *   For the sampled entities, it selects and joins the required entity feature columns from the `target_table` (excluding keys and time columns).
+    *   For the sampled entities, it selects and joins the required entity feature columns from the primary target table (excluding keys and time columns).
 This one-step process directly produces the final `train_table`.

 The final `train_table` contains the columns `[__id, __timestamp, __label, ...entity_features]`.